 Several times in Malachi, God is called the “Lord of Hosts,” which speaks of His authority and dominion over Heavenly beings.
 Our response to His dominion is to glorify Him and to make His name great.
 (Malachi 1:11; 2:2)

 Malachi is written as a conversation between God and man.
 And in those conversations, one of the strange things that recur is when God makes a straightforward statement followed by man’s counter-argumentative question to which, most times, God responds.

-Malachi’s opening lines express God’s love towards Israel.
+Malachi’s opening lines express God’s love for Israel.
 Strangely, the question posed to God is, “In what way have you loved us?”
-(Malachi 1:2) These people were first hand witnesses of God’s mighty hand at work, guiding, rescuing, protecting, and watching out for them.
+(Malachi 1:2) These people were first-hand witnesses of God’s mighty hand at work, guiding, rescuing, protecting, and watching out for them.
 Yet, they questioned God’s love toward them.

 Later in chapter 1 when God says that they have despised His name and offered defiled food, they respond saying,